 In a busy, family country home, the boot room serves many purposes.
 Wellies, school bags, hats, sticks, coats and much more all need a place to be stored.

 A considered design also needs to factor in the free movement of people and dogs, and the fact that as children grow older, their needs change.

 The main entrance to the boot room is just off the vestibule.
 In one corner a staircase descends into the cellar.

 A boiler cupboard sits behind the staircase, leaving us with one wall for storage.
 Space is precious in this relatively tight and busy room.

 In a lovely Queen Anne House it is important to balance robust practicality with elegance.

 We revived an Edwardian style of the “up and over” cupboard door so that when opened, the doors didn’t intrude awkwardly into the space.
 This type of cupboard is no longer manufactured, so we dissected a surviving example and engineered a replica in brass.

 All brassware is made using ‘lost wax casting’ to produce accurate reproductions of historic brass handles.

-We also designed the mechanism which allows the up and over doors to work which we had machined from brass.
+We also designed the mechanism which allowed the up and over doors to work.
+This we had machined in brass.